rtarun1/rtarun1.github.io/_pages/about.md

   image_circular: false # crops the image to make it circular
   more_info:

-news: true # includes a list of news items
+News: true # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+Publications: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+Projects: true # includes social icons at the bottom of the page
 ---
 I am intreseted in creating robots that aid humans in their day-today-day activities, like the recent project that I am building from ground up Autonomous Wheelchair - that aims to provide mobility solution to people with physical inabilities.
 The work involves using a stereo camera, LiDAR and GNSS reciever for autonomously navigation in unknown environments.